DIY Wax Wraps

-If using, melt the resin in a pan in a hot water bath.
-It will take at least 45 minutes.
-Then melt the carnauba wax and jojoba oil in the resin mixture and let it combine (about 15 minutes).
+Melt the carnauba wax and jojoba oil together in a hot water bath.
 Lay some parchment or tin foil on a cookie sheet and lay out the fabric, then brush over with the wax mixture.
 If it solidifies, don’t worry, simply warm in the oven for 5 minutes and continue brushing until the wax has soaked in and fully coated the cloth.
 Hang up to dry.

 Soy Wax Wraps

 ½ c soy wax (use more or less, depending on how many wraps you want to make)

 Melt the wax and oil in a water bath.
 Using tongs dip your cloth into the wax mixture and hold it up to let any excess drip off.
 Alternatively, spoon the melted wax onto the cloth then pop in the oven to re-melt and fully coat the cloth.
 Hang up or lay out on some wax paper or tin foil to dry.

 You can also make vegan wraps with kahl wax, which is a substitute for candelilla wax.
 Simply substitute the kahl wax for soy or carnauba wax.